-Heart rhythm problems can sometimes be helped with drugs, but some people require a pacemaker Artificial pacemakers Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
-Heart disorders are... read more .
-Special pacemakers with three wires can restore the normal sequence of heart chamber contractions (cardiac resynchronization therapy) and improve outcome in some people with heart failure.
-Doctors may consider an implantable cardioverter-defibrillator Restoring normal rhythm Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
-Heart disorders are... read more in people with very poor heart function because their risk of sudden death is increased.
+Heart rhythm problems can sometimes be helped with drugs, but some people require a pacemaker Artificial Pacemakers There are many causes of abnormal heart rhythms (arrhythmias).
+Some arrhythmias are harmless and do not need treatment.
+Sometimes arrhythmias stop on their own or with changes in lifestyle,... read more .
+Special pacemakers with two or three wires can restore the normal sequence of heart chamber contractions (cardiac resynchronization therapy) and improve outcome in some people with heart failure.
+Doctors may consider an implantable cardioverter-defibrillator Cardioversion-Defibrillation There are many causes of abnormal heart rhythms (arrhythmias).
+Some arrhythmias are harmless and do not need treatment.
+Sometimes arrhythmias stop on their own or with changes in lifestyle,... read more in people with very poor heart function because their risk of sudden death is increased.

 If heart failure is caused by a problem with a heart valve, doctors may repair or replace the valve.